WORK PORTFOLIO

 I am always really grateful to be invited to give in-person talks at conferences or when visiting organisations, deliver presentations on virtual webinars or online events, and participate as a guest on other podcasts.

-Visit the link below to see a full compilation of all my past appearances.
+Here’s a full compilation of all my past appearances dating back to 2010.

 THE CHARTMAKER DIRECTORY

-It includes around 40 of the most common tools whose primary purpose is making charts.
-Alongside this is a list of around 50 distinct chart types and at the intersecting cells are references to examples, indicating that chart is possible to make in that tool, and then, arguably most usefully, links to solutions that give the answer to ‘how’.
+It includes around 40 of the most common tools, drawn from the resources catalogue, whose primary purpose is making charts.
+The directory then displays 50 distinct chart types and at the intersecting cells for each chart-tool combo, where relevant, are links pointing to examples (indicating the particular chart is possible to make in the particular tool) or, more usefully, to solutions that give the answer to ‘how’ (to make that chart, in that tool).

 The 'LittLE OF DATA VISUALISATION' SERIES